dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 a `Sign` block from "Evertech Sandbox" Lua API.

 >[!CAUTION]
->this block is <i>very</i> dangerous, because it don't have safeguards for the text content.
+>this block is <i>very</i> dangerous, because it don't have safeguards for the text contents.
 >
 >by using this block, you have consent to be under attack of:
 >- malicious scripts and links,